nasa/fprime/docs/Design/state-machines.md

 #### 5.4.2.
 Pure Virtual Functions

-The following functions are pure virtual in the generated base class.
+The following functions are pure virtual in the generated base class for _C_.
 You must implement them in the derived class that implements _C_.
 When you generate a C++ component implementation template for _C_, you get a stub for each of these functions that you can fill in.